 A tracker mortgage is where the interest-rate of your mortgage will follow along with the Bank of England’s base rate.

 To simplify this for you, the mortgage lender that you end up with will not be the one to choose your interest-rate, and you won’t be deciding that either.

-A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
-So in other words, the lender that you are with does not actually set the rate themselves.
-You will be paying a percentage above the Bank of England base rate.
-In an example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.
+Instead, the interest-rate on your mortgage will be set at a percentage above the Bank of England base rate.
+For example, if the base rate is 1% and your mortgage is tracking at 1% above base rate, you will be paying a rate of 2%.

 A repayment mortgage is the standard type of mortgage you will come across, paying back both a combination of interest and capital each month.

 So long as you continue paying your mortgage per month, for the duration of your mortgage term, you will be guaranteed to have paid off your mortgage balance in full by the end of your term, owning the property.

 This is all considered to be the most risk-free way to pay back the capital on your mortgage balance.
 In the early stages of your mortgage term, you’ll mainly be paying back the interest, with your balance reducing slowly, especially with a 25-30 year term.